Coronavirus – FAQs on managing a safe return to work

-How do we avoid discrimination in our return to work plans?
+How do we avoid discrimination in workplace safety plans?

 First, check that your return to work plans don’t disadvantage certain protected groups, e.g. that your arrangements for moving around the building don’t disadvantage the disabled and that any proposed changes to hours don’t disadvantage women.
 Consider the impact on protected groups in practice, even if the reason for the impact is unclear.
 If you identify any disadvantage, consider what adjustments you could make.
 If your proposed plans are a proportionate means of achieving a legitimate aim, and there are no realistic less discriminatory alternatives, any discriminatory impact will be justified.

 The third and most difficult issue relates to the links between vulnerability and age, gender and ethnic origin.
-The guidance refers to the Public Health England report which shows that some groups of people may be at more risk of being infected and/or an adverse outcome if infected.
+The latest guidance refers to the Public Health England report which shows that some groups of people may be at more risk of being infected and/or an adverse outcome if infected.
 Those higher groups include those who: are older males; have a high body mass index; have health conditions such as diabetes; are from some BAME backgrounds.
 This raises potentially insoluble problems for employers.
 On the one hand, employers want to ensure that they are not indirectly discriminating against any group, but on the other hand, employers who prioritise certain groups for safer work could face direct discrimination claims from other groups.
 Employers need to keep the medical evidence and government guidance under review but should be careful about making decisions purely on the basis of protected characteristics, except in relation to pregnancy or age (where justified).

 How should we protect our staff from abuse by visitors and customers?